 Sidewalks should provide a safe, comfortable space for pedestrians.
-The width of sidewalks is dependent upon the roadside environment; volume of pedestrians; and the presence of businesses, schools, parks, and other pedestrian attractors.
-The minimum width for sidewalks is 4 feet.
-Where sidewalks are placed adjacent to the curb, the walkway widths should be approximately 2 feet wider.
+The width of sidewalks is dependent upon the roadside environment, volume of pedestrians, and the presence of businesses, schools, parks, and other pedestrian attractors.
+The minimum width for sidewalks is covered in Section C.7.d of this chapter.
 To ensure compliance with the ADA Accessibility Guidelines (as described in the Federal Register), and the Florida Accessibility Code For Building Construction, sidewalk design shall meet the following criteria:

-Minimum clear width - 36 inches^{1, 2}
+Minimum clear width - 36 inches ^{1, 2}

-Maximum cross slope - 0.02%
+Maximum cross slope - 2.0%

-Maximum slope - 1:203
+Maximum slope - 1:20 3

-1 Sidewalks less than 60 inches wide must have passing spaces at least 60 inches by 60 inches at intervals not to exceed 200 feet.
+1 Sidewalks less than 60 inches wide must have passing spaces of at least 60 inches by 60 inches, at intervals not to exceed 200 feet.

-2 The minimum clear width may be reduced to 32 inches for a short distance.
-This distance must be less than 24 inches long and separated by 5-foot long sections with 36 inches of clear width.

-$^{^{\}rm 3}\,$ Slopes greater than 1:20 are considered ramps and must be designed as such.
+- 2 The minimum clear width may be reduced to 32 inches for a short distance.
+This distance must be less than 24 inches long, and separated by 5-foot long sections with 36 inches of clear width. - 3 Slopes greater than 1:20 are considered ramps and must be designed as such.